-Technology in Construction is Changing the Worker Experience
+Mobile Technology is Changing the Construction Experience

-A recent DEWALT survey highlighted the most significant challenges facing U.S. contractors – inflation (57%), lack of skilled personnel and staff shortage (51%), and working long hours (37%).
+A recent DEWALT survey highlighted the most significant challenges facing U.S. contractors: inflation (57%), lack of skilled personnel and staff shortage (51%), and working long hours (37%).
 These factors, as well as shifting workforce demographics, make productivity more difficult to achieve.
 The number of construction workers between the ages of 25 and 54 decreased by 8% over the past 10 years, while the share of older workers leaving the industry soared, according to Associated Builders and Contractors.
 With fewer workers entering the industry, current workers must have access to advanced resources like robust computing solutions to make their work more efficient.

-Rugged Technology in Construction Boosts Productivity Gains
+Rugged Laptops in Construction Boosts Productivity Gains

-In the past, the construction industry has been slow to adopt new technologies, but accelerating more adaptable kinds of technology in construction aids workforce challenges and helps attract new talent.
+In the past, the construction industry has been slow to adopt new technologies.
+But accelerating more adaptable kinds of technology in construction aids workforce challenges and helps attract new talent.
 Companies can do this by implementing modern solutions using 4G LTE or 5G connectivity and devices that are versatile.
 For instance, investing in a 2-in-1 computer with the ability to detach the screen from the keyboard base gives workers a device that can function as a tablet and go into the field more easily.

-Improving the Employee Experience
+Improving the Employee Experience with Mobile Technology

 Each worksite generates petabytes of data in progress reports, condition changes, and machine inspections.
 With the option of remote connectivity, employees spend less time traveling to the office just to transfer or access data.
 Workers can share information with their teams in real time straight from the jobsite.